 Exploring Scotland and Iceland via Straight8

 Film is always a great way to explore landscapes and cultures, even more so when you shoot on analogue and in straight8.
-Allowing yourself only one chance to capture the landscape, or the plot in that same landscape makes you think about and observe much more what's in front of you.
+Allowing yourself only one chance to capture the landscape, or the plot in that same landscape, makes you think about and observe deeply what's in front of you.

-How do the waves role into a certain bit of the beach?
+How do the waves role into a certain part of the beach?

 How do they change from one minute to the next?